 Rural Victoria holds endless inspiration for me.
 I like to record pieces of our history in glimpses and snippets, focusing on shapes, colours, and perspective.
 My paintings usually depict a real place with a story to tell.
 I focus on the strong diagonal shapes to give the work a dramatic, contemporary feel.
 Alongside the workings of these places, lots of paraphernalia is usually scattered throughout the scene.
 The graceful old machines and structures hold onto an important part of our history.

-Linda’s most recent Solo Exhibition with us was ‘Tableau’ in 2022.
+A Solo Exhibition in 2022 was ‘Tableau’.
 Inspired by scenes that capture her imagination in Geelong and Country Victoria, Linda created a story with her composition.

 Previously, ‘Entropy’ in 2020 at The Hive went on in part to form “The White Farm” Exhibition at the National Wool Museum.
 Two paintings from this series have been acquired in the Wool Museum’s permanent collection.

-Looking ahead, Linda is honoured to have a Solo Exhibition at Mildura Arts Centre in 2023.
+Further afield, Linda is honoured to have had a Solo Exhibition at Horsham Regional Community Gallery 22- 23 – “Parallel Journey, Tracing Nolan’s Footsteps” and Mildura Arts Centre in 2023.

 Linda’s works inspired by the wetlands of the Bellarine will be included in the Group Exhibition ‘FLOW- Stories of the Wetlands’ in June 2024.